 Before 2016, the Tier-0 team would have a 10 to 12 hour break between each LHC beam fill.
 This gave their servers some breathing room to catch up with demand.
 “In the weeks leading up to the ICHEP conference, the LHC was working almost too perfectly,” says Armin.
 “At one point, it operated at 80% efficiency.
 This meant there were very short breaks between runs; just 2 hours between a beam dump and the next fill.”

-While all of the ATLAS experiment rejoiced – eager to analyse the vast outpouring of data from the experiment – its computing experts had their work cut out for them.
+While all of the ATLAS collaboration rejoiced – eager to analyse the vast outpouring of data from the experiment – its computing experts had their work cut out for them.

 The CERN IT department provided an extra 1000 cores to help the ATLAS team cope with ever-growing demand.
 However, it soon became clear that that would not be enough: “We had to come up with a new strategy,” explains Armin.
 “We needed a way to grow Tier-0 without relying on more computers on-site.”
 Their solution: outsource the data reconstruction to the Worldwide LHC Computing Grid.

 To accomplish this feat, Armin’s Tier-0 team joined forces with the ATLAS Distributed Computing group and the Grid Production team.
 “Together, we had to train the Grid to process data with a Tier-0 configuration in the much-needed short time scale,” says Armin.
 “We experimented with lots of different configurations, trying to steer the jobs to the most appropriate sites (i.e. those with the best, quickest machines).”

 This was quite an arduous task for an already-busy team, though it proved very effective.
 “Despite overwhelming demand during ICHEP, we were able to shepherd copious amounts data into physics results,” says Armin.
 “In the end, the data presented at the conference was just 2 weeks old!”